numadog/cocorodist/README.md

 please import UniRX

-ver1.0.0 is defective with Animator
+ver1.0.0 has a bug in Animator